Scholarships in Art & Art History

 Studio Art Talent Awards

-Once you are accepted to Otterbein, you will be contacted to set up an in-person interview or portfolio review with Art faculty, and be considered for financial talent awards!
-All accepted Studio Art majors are eligible to participate in these reviews—even if you’ve never taken a high school art class.
-We’re interested in the whole person: life experiences, potential to succeed in college and enthusiasm for the arts are all things that we value in an applicant
+All students applying to Otterbein with a declared major in Studio Art may submit images of one or two of their artworks in order to be considered for a financial talent award of $3000!
+Even if you’ve never taken a high school art class, you are eligible to apply for these scholarships.
+We’re interested in the whole person: life experiences, potential to succeed in college and enthusiasm for the arts are all things that we value in our students.

 For students entering with a major in Art History:

 The art history major at Otterbein emphasizes the close study of artworks, especially direct study of the original work.
 We offer short-term international travel courses and semester-long study abroad opportunities to expand your study of art around the world.
 Otterbein, which is recognized as a national leader for hands-on, experiential learning, has created the GO:Fund, or the Guaranteed Opportunity Fund.
 Otterbein believes that more students should have the opportunity to take advantage of these life-changing experiences.
 The GO:Fund makes that possible.by providing a one-time $2,500 grant to support a transformational study abroad or internship experience for eligible students, which can be used during the student’s junior year of study to participate in an Otterbein-sponsored program.
 Incoming freshman declaring Art History as their first major are eligible for GO:Fund consideration.